YCmove/FIFO-Diffusion_public/README.md

 ## Features

-- Supporting of Image-to-Video(I2V) from VideoCrafter in FIFO-diffusion.
+- Added support for Image-to-Video (I2V) generation in FIFO-Diffusion.
 - Improving Visual Consistency in the long video generation
     1. **[Seeding the initial latent frame](#seeding-the-initial-latent-frame)** as the image embedding.
     2. Use **[Weighted Q-caches](#weighted-q-caches)** in Spatio-Temporal Attention.
     3. **[Extending the Latent Uniformly](#extending-the-latent-uniformly)** before the diagonal denoising.
 - More background about 3D U-net and Spatio-Temporal Attention in my [blog](https://ycmove.github.io/posts/2024-08-19-3d-u-net-in-video-diffusion-models)

 ### Seeding the initial latent frame
-Check my [article](https://ycmove.github.io/posts/2024-08-22-trick-seeding-initial-frame){:target="_blank"} for more details.
+Check my [article](https://ycmove.github.io/posts/2024-08-22-trick-seeding-initial-frame) for more details.
 <table class="center">
   <tr>
     <th>FIFO-Diffusion</th>